 “For a long time there’s been this real big divide that says cities and the suburbs are where people and buildings are, and nature is some untouched thing out in the hinterlands that doesn’t co-exist with people.
 There’s newer thinking saying nature and natural systems don’t stop at the city limits …”

 Parks are an obvious way to bring nature into the city and would help build and expand the natural areas, making cities a healthier place to live, thereby improving the quality of life for residents.
-As Bush points out, “There’s real issues in environmental justice, people actually having access to quality outdoor space.”
+As Bush points out, “There are real issues in environmental justice, people actually having access to quality outdoor space.”

 Despite an abundance of vacant or unoccupied land, Detroit devotes far less of its footprint to parks than many other cities.
 According to the Trust for Public Land’s “Park Facts Report,” 6.4% of Detroit’s footprint is devoted to public parks compared to 9.1% in Chicago, 20.8% in New York and 12.3% in Los Angeles.
 Albeit, Detroit does have significantly fewer people than these cities at approximately 680,000 as of May 2017.
 However, park availability is perhaps defined more by total acreage than other uses–i.e. there is a park or there isn’t one.
 A critical issue may be the typical culprit, funding, for both the parks and their upkeep, a measure that finds Detroit right near the bottom of all park systems in the United States.